Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus

-One key advantage of using stellar velocity dispersion is that it provides an independent probe of complex baryonic feedback processes, particularly feedback from active galactic nuclei (AGN).
-AGN feedback was introduced to explain the observed deficit of massive galaxies relative to predictions from dark matter-only models of galaxy mass distributions (e.g., \citealp{Ciotti1997, Silk1998, Menci2002, Benson2003, Binney2004, Silk2005, Springel2005a, Li2009}).
+One key advantage of using stellar velocity dispersion is that it provides an independent probe of complex baryonic feedback processes, particularly feedback from active galactic nuclei (AGNs).
+AGN feedback was introduced to explain the observed deficit of massive galaxies relative to predictions from DM-only models of galaxy-mass distributions (e.g., \citealp{Ciotti1997, Silk1998, Menci2002, Benson2003, Binney2004, Silk2005, Springel2005a, Li2009}).
 In massive galaxies, AGN feedback plays a critical role by heating or expelling cold gas through the activity of central supermassive black holes, thereby suppressing star formation (e.g., \citealp{Schawinski2007, Combes2017}) and limiting the growth of stellar mass.
-The AGN feedback reach out to the $\sim 10$ kpc and may affect the stellar mass growth within the region (e.g., \citealp{Zubovas2016, Harrison2024}).
+The AGN feedback reaches out to $\sim 10$ kpc and may affect the stellar mass growth within the region (e.g., \citealp{Zubovas2016, Harrison2024}).
 This feedback mechanism has been incorporated into cosmological simulations resulting in broad consistency with observed galaxy luminosity and stellar mass distributions \citep{Schaye2015, Weigel2016, Pillepich2018}.
 However, the detailed physical processes driving AGN feedback remain poorly understood (e.g., \citealp{Wagner2012, Li2018}), and its influence on stellar kinematics, particularly on the distribution of stellar velocity dispersions, has not been thoroughly explored.